drakkan/sftpgo/docs/virtual-folders.md

 - inspect the relationships among users and folders
 - delete a virtual folder.
 SFTPGo removes folders from the data provider, no files deletion will occur

 If you remove a folder, from the data provider, any users relationships will be cleared up.
 If the deleted folder is mounted on the user's root (`/`) path, the user is still valid and its root filesystem will no longer be hidden.
 If the deleted folder is included inside the user quota you need to do a user quota scan to update its quota.
-An orphan virtual folder will not be automatically deleted since if you add it again later then a quota scan is needed and it could be quite expensive, anyway you can easily list the orphan folders using the REST API and delete them if they are not needed anymore.
+An orphan virtual folder will not be automatically deleted since if you add it again later, then a quota scan is needed, and it could be quite expensive, anyway you can easily list the orphan folders using the REST API and delete them if they are not needed anymore.